Spin Chain Overlaps and the Twisted Yangian: Application of the TBA

 \subsection{An overlap with symmetry class $(SO(6),SO(5))$}

-We now turn to the $SO(6)$-symmetric model for which the $Y$-system is given by \eqref{Ysystem} with $a=1,2,3$.
-In the following we will replace these indices with $a=0,+,-$ such that the index $0$ corresponds to momentum carrying Bethe roots and the indices $+,-$ correspond to auxiliary Bethe roots.
-The defining transfer matrix of the $SO(6)$-symmetric model is identified with $t_1^{(2)}(u)$ of the fusion hierarchy.
+We now turn to the $SO(6)$ symmetric model for which the $Y$-system is given by \eqref{Ysystem} with $a=1,2,3$.
+In the following we will replace these indices with $a=0,+,-$ such that the index $0$ corresponds to the momentum-carrying Bethe roots and the indices $+,-$ correspond to the auxiliary Bethe roots.
+The defining transfer matrix of the $SO(6)$ symmetric model is identified with $t_1^{(2)}(u)$ of the fusion hierarchy.
 Let us consider the scalar one-site state

 which in terms of fields of ${\cal N}=4$ super Yang-Mills theory takes the form

 This corresponds to the MPS with bond dimension 1 given by